- My NYPL

 - wheelchair-accessible networked computers linked to the Internet, the Library’s catalog, and the Library’s selected electronic resources

-Materials from other divisions of the Library may be transferred to the Rose Main Reading Room for use with adaptive technology.
+Materials from other divisions of the Library may be transferred to the second floor corridor for use with adaptive technology.
 Please speak with a Library staff member to make arrangements.

 Wheelchair-accessible microfilm reader/printers are available in the Microform Reading Room, located on the first floor of the building.
 Machines with motorized spools are available, and a larger microfilm magnification lens for the visually impaired is also available upon request.